 Many ecologists deposit their professional papers in an appropriate archive at their home institution.
 Often, we find documents relevant to ESA history in those collections, especially for ecologists who have served the organization in some capacity.

-Because these records are so important to our understanding, HRC is working to compile a “road map” to where the papers of prominent ecologists are located.
-You can help by letting us know when you encounter such collections so we can provide links to them here.
+Because these records are so important to our understanding, HRC is compiling a “road map” to where the papers of prominent ecologists are located; the preliminary version is Archives Directory.
+You can help by letting us know when you encounter such collections so we can provide links to them.